‘Illegal and invalid’: Kenya court halts deployment of police to Haiti

 “The Haitian people cannot take any more.
 I hope this time is the last time I will speak before the deployment of a multinational force to support our security forces,” Jean Victor Geneus told the council.

-The Haitian and Kenyan governments are yet to react to the ruling, as of time of publication.
+The Haitian government was yet to react to Friday’s ruling, as of the time of publication.